 Sec.
-36.12.08036.14.080. - Expiration of Permit and Registration Applications.
+36.14.080. - Expiration of Permit and Registration Applications.

 If a permit or registration is not issued within one year following the filing of a permit or registration application, the permit or registration application shall expire and be deemed withdrawn, without any further action by the agricultural commissioner.
 The agricultural commissioner may grant one 180-day extension for a permit application, if the applicant files a written request with the agricultural commissioner before expiration of the original one-year period and shows that the extension is warranted due to a lawsuit, staff error, or other circumstances beyond the control of the applicant.
 After the expiration of a permit or registration application, future consideration by the agricultural commissioner shall require submittal of a new permit or registration application and associated fees.
-Where a new permit application, the application is filed within 180 days following the expiration of the original permit application, the application plans and specifications and the new permit application shall be processed based on the provisions of this chapter in effect at the time the expired permit application was initially submitted.
+Where a new permit application, the applicant may resubmit the original plans and specifications and the new permit application shall be processed based on the provisions of this chapter in effect at the time the expired permit application was initially submitted.
 No expired permit application shall be renewed in this fashion more than once.

-Article 1416. - Permit and Registration Review Procedures.
+Article 16. - Permit and Registration Review Procedures.